MicrosoftDocs/defender-docs/defender-xdr/before-you-begin-defender-experts.md

 ### Security and compliance

 When you purchase and onboard to Defender Experts for Hunting, you're granting permission to Microsoft experts to access your advanced hunting data.

-This service has been developed in alignment with existing security and privacy standards and is working towards several certifications, including ISO 27001 and ISO 27018.

 ### Availability